mahmudhera/compare_fmh_simka_mash/README.md

 1. Write wrapper tools for all of these
 1. Run all tools to record results and resource usages
 1. Plot results

+### Requirements
+1. FracKmcSketch -- needs to be in path